 Veterans who were injured in service before 1 July 2004 may be covered under this Act.
-You can learn about the payments and benefits available to and your family.
+You can learn about the payments and benefits available to you and your family.

 The Veterans' Entitlements Act 1986 (VEA) covers service in wartime and certain operational deployments, as well as certain peacetime service between 7 December 1972 and 30 June 2004.